July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

-As veterinary professionals, we invest time and energy into tools & skills that produce better outcomes for our clients and patients.
+As veterinary professionals, we invest time and energy into the tools and skills that produce better outcomes for our clients and patients.
 If our clients and patients get better outcomes, our clinics get better outcomes.
 If our clinics have better outcomes, we have better outcomes as veterinary professionals.

 If an investment does not equally benefit both ourselves as professionals and the client-patient relationship, we fail in the long run to honor our commitment to our profession.

 Most may think that a return on investment (ROI) is only about the dollars that return on an investment.
 ROI is bigger than doing the math of “gains minus costs divided by costs”.

 Investments are about increasing value, and ROI should explore the different kinds investments a clinic makes.
 This includes investment in equipment dollars, clients and patients, the people we work with, ourselves as veterinary professionals and the clinical culture we create together.

 That said, this look at ROI is multifaceted and nuanced.
 It does take the numbers into account.
 It explores the client & patient side of perceived value.
 It takes your investment in your employees and yourself seriously as big factors in creating a positive clinical culture.

 Investing in computed tomography (CT) returns in many ways on several different levels.
 After we get through the ROI elements, I will walk you through the specific steps you will need to take to make a CT purchase work for you, for your clinic, for your employees and for your clients & patients.

 ROI #1: ELEVATED DIAGNOSTICS